• About

 Try inhaling steam or using a humidifier to loosen phlegm and ease coughing

 The important thing when you have a cough is to get rid of phlegm as soon as possible, and steaming acts to release and loosen phlegm in the throat.
-It pushes forward the body’s natural processes of clearing out impediments to breathing smoothly again so that respiratory secretions can be expelled more quickly and more smoothly.
+It pushes forward the body’s natural processes of clearing out impediments to breathing smoothly again so that respiratory secretions can be expelled more quickly and smoothly.

 Important, too, is steaming’s function as a muscle relaxant.
 It provides relief from muscle tension in the throat.
 The other useful thing about this approach is that it can be carried out at home or at work.
 We recommend that you steam two or three times a day.
 Only a couple of minutes of steaming can be enough to stimulate the body into action, so it need not be a cumbersome process.